 Do you quickly eat your lunch in the lunchroom then get back to work?
 Do you eat lunch with your head buried in your smartphone?
 Or perhaps you don’t take your lunch break at all because you just have to much work to do.

 How does this work?
-Well, stepping back from your work prevents you from getting bored, and therefore unfocussed.
+Well, stepping back from your work prevents you from getting bored, and therefore unfocused.
 When you work on one thing for too long, your brain starts to drag you in other directions in order to keep you stimulated.
 This might mean that although you are trying to do your work, you are thinking about other things and can’t stay focused.
 Taking a minute or two to step away will help reset your brain to stay on track.
-This could be as simple as going to the washroom and refilling your water bottle.
+This could be as simple as going to the washroom and refilling your water bottle (ps. read our blog post on how much water you should drink).
 Take a minute to chat with your colleagues or step outside for some fresh air.

 So what should you do on these short breaks to boost productivity?